Alimony Reform and Cohabitation

 I recommend that you read my other article on cohabitation “ALIMONY MODIFICATION DUE TO COHABITATION IN NEW JERSEY” located on this website on the “FAMILY LAW ARTICLE” page.
 Said article was written before the governor signed NJ alimony reform into law.
 However, I believe that some of the cases cited in said article will still be found relevant by the courts.

 Peter Van Aulen has over 20 years as a NJ divorce and family law attorney.
 He has represented clients in many different types of divorce and family law cases and has successfully handled many post divorce issues.
 He is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 Mr. Van Aulen is only one out of 161 lawyers in the state of New Jersey with said distinction.
 Mr. Van Aulen has also written over 30 articles on divorce and family law.

-Mr. Van Aulen offers a free comprehensive in office consultation.
+Mr. Van Aulen offers a consultation.
 Cohabitation cases are very fact sensitive, and they are often not clear cut.
 Further, whether you are the payer or the payee spouse, there is usually a lot riding on if a court finds cohabitation.
 If cohabitation is found, for the payer spouse it could be the end of a financial obligation and for the payee spouse it could be the end of needed financial support.
 It is crucial you get good advice and representation.
 Therefore, if you are facing cohabitation issues and have questions concerning NJ alimony reform, call Peter Van Aulen today at 201-845-7400 to make an appointment.
 His staff is ready to help you.